ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 understand it.
 Preler the best conducted pa-&#x27;
 per to any other, and subseribe immediately
 for it, and pay in advanee, anl it sha&#x27;l be well
-with thee and thy liitle ones
+with thee and thy liitle ones.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:rp:batch_rp_azer_ver02:data:sn83021169:00514152780:1849030101:0043/pct:59.450072,39.744718,13.082489,11.036532/!600,600/0/default.jpg"/>
 </td>